stephanie (dot) brown (at) slu (dot) edu

 My dissertation Open Mic?
-Gender and the Meritocratic Myth of Authenticity in the Cultural Production of Stand-up Comedy explores gender, labor, and gatekeeping in stand-up comedy as a media industry through several case studies including Lindy West’s debate with Jim Norton about misogyny in comedy on FX’s Totally Biased with W Kamau Bell, the critical reception of television shows about women stand-up comics like Oxygen’s Funny Girls, and interviews with comics with marginalized gender identies and expressions in Champaign and Chicago.
+Gender and the Meritocratic Myth of Authenticity in the Cultural Production of Stand-up Comedy explores gender, labor, and gatekeeping in stand-up comedy as a media industry through several case studies including Lindy West’s debate with Jim Norton about misogyny in comedy on FX’s Totally Biased with W Kamau Bell, the critical reception of television shows about women stand-up comics like Oxygen’s Funny Girls, and interviews with comics with marginalized gender identities and expressions in Champaign and Chicago.
 My second project explores television fandom on Twitter, including case studies on Comedy Central’s @midnight and Freeform’s Switched at Birth.
 I also do work on gender and television, podcasting, and social media.

 I received my B.A. in English from Indiana University and my M.A. in Television, Radio, and Film from Syracuse University.
 Before returning to school, I worked for the New York Television Festival and for VOX, a voice-over talent agency in Los Angeles.